Einaras Tubutis: Professional career

 Tubutis made his professional career debut with Vilnius Citus/VKC team in RKL.
 After two season with Vilnius team, he signed with BC Perlas.
 Soon becoming one of the leaders, Tubutis was spotted by BC Rytas.

 On 26 August 2021 he signed with ZZ Leiden of the Dutch Basketball League (DBL).
 Tubutis helped Leiden win the inaugural BNXT championship.

 In July 2022, Tubutis signed with the German team Skyliners Frankfurt of the Basketball Bundesliga.

 On 8 September 2023, he signed with Élan Chalon of the LNB Pro A.

 On 1 February 2024, Tubutis signed with M Basket Mažeikiai of the Lithuanian Basketball League (LKL).

 On 23 August 2024, Tubutis signed with Skyliners Frankfurt of the Basketball Bundesliga.

 On August 21, 2025, he signed with Arka Gdynia of the Polish Basketball League (PLK).

+On July 21, 2026, he signed with Neptūnas Klaipėda of the Lithuanian Basketball League (LKL) and the EuroCup.